Tasting

 It was all the more surprising that this abundance was hardly reflected in the food served at guesthouses.
 The food was usually tasty, but the countless restaurants typically offered the same or very similar menus.
 Especially in tourist areas, there was little variety in flavor.
 We had the impression that only small amounts of herbs and spices were used, while rice was served in large portions, sometimes even French fries, and that meals had to be prepared quickly.
 As a result, we only occasionally experienced special flavors.
 The food was often spicy to hot but lacked refinement.
 It seemed as if the taste and price expectations of tourists were the main focus.
 An Ayurvedic herbalist we met in a spice garden confirmed this impression.

 We were especially eager to try lotus roots, as we had never eaten them before, as well as green herb salads like Mallung or Gotu Kola (Centella asiatica).
 It wasn’t until the last day of our several-week journey that we were lucky enough to taste a curry made from banana blossoms.
 It had a wonderfully bitter flavor and complemented the other, mostly sweet curries – such as those made with pumpkin, carrot or beetroot – perfectly.
 Probably due to its fairly bitter taste, it’s rarely offered to visitors, which we find a real pity.
+Other delicious curries were made with mushrooms (the main season in the south is April and May), radish, snake gourd, eggplant, beans or a colorful mix of ingredients.

+We were always happy when a variety of aromatic spices and herbs were used, or when we encountered less common vegetables.
+What excited us most were the fermented side dishes (pickles) and homemade chutneys.
 The lemon or lime pickles we had the chance to try once were unlike anything we had ever eaten before.
-At first, we could hardly describe the flavor – it was so strikingly different!
+At first, we could hardly describe the flavor – it was so strikingly different.

 Leave a Reply